Thursday 12 September 2024

 29 August - Khao Khan Song

 Even though I say Khao Khan Song, I am not sure it is the name of the town, village or guesthouse as everything is written in Thai.
 I might have left too much in a hurry as a few outstanding tasks remained.
 Fortunately, just about anything can be done online.
-Since I had the luxury of a room with a chair and table as well as a veranda with a resident cat, I thought staying put was a good idea.
+Since I had the luxury of a room with a chair and table as well as a veranda with a resident cat, staying put was a good idea.
 My online business took the best part of the day, and once everything was done, it was already 5 pm, and I ambled to the supermarket for my evening meal and beer.

 30 August – Khao Khan Song – Bang Khla – 84 km